AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-04-0.md

 - Content isn't rendered properly in the published output if `<conref>` is used with an absolute path.
 - AEM Sites URL shortening is not working due to conflicts between the `fmdita rewriter` and `ResourceResolver`.
 (14793)
 - The **processing-role="resource-only"**, **search="no"**, and **chunk="to-content"** attributes appear irrespectively in AEM Sites output.
 (14442)
-- If a folder that contains 2k maps is selected as the root map, the changes applied to the output preset fail.
-(14852)
+- If a folder that contains 2k maps is set in the folder path inside any folder profile, the changes applied to the output preset fail.(14852)

 ## Management